robfletcher/grails-spring-events/readme.md

 The Grails Asynchronous Events plugin provides a lightweight mechanism for asynchronously publishing Spring application events.

+The plugin overrides the default [ApplicationEventMulticaster][7] with one that processes events asynchronously and is capable of retrying certain types of notification failure.

 ## Publishing events

-The plugin overrides the default [ApplicationEventMulticaster][7] with one that processes events asynchronously and is capable of retrying certain types of notification failure.
+To publish an event you simply need to call the `publishEvent` method on any Spring registered [ApplicationEventPublisher][8] implementation.
+The ApplicationContext is the most obvious candidate, although you could also have a service implement the `ApplicationEventPublisher` interface and use that.

+To make things even easier the plugin adds a `publishEvent` method to every domain class, controller and service in the application.

 #### _Example_ Firing an event when a domain class is updated:

 	class Pirate {
 		String name

-		def grailsApplication

 		void afterUpdate() {
-			def event = new PirateUpdateEvent(this)
-			grailsApplication.mainContext.publishEvent(event)
+			publishEvent(new PirateUpdateEvent(this))
 		}
 	}